Student Life Sustainability

 Student Life is made up of all the services and support organizations offered to U-M students — from dining and housing to counseling and legal support, student organizations, clubs sports and more.

 As a large part of the U-M community, we are uniquely positioned to make a substantial contribution to sustainability.
 Our units occupy one-fifth of the Ann Arbor campus, so even the smallest environmental changes, if implemented widely, have a big effect.
 And because virtually 100 percent of the student body participates in at least one of our services or support organizations, including a range of co-curricular programs, academic partnerships and internships, we have an opportunity to collaborate with students and promote sustainable habits and principles for life.
-With the Excellence in Sustainability Honors Cord program and paid sustainability leadership programs like U-M Sustainable Food Program, Planet Blue Student Leaders, and the Student Sustainability Coalition (co-administered by the Graham Institute), Student Life facilitates opportunities for students to use our campus as a lab to develop and test projects at the intersection of sustainability and social justice.
+With the Excellence in Sustainability Honors Cord program and paid sustainability leadership programs like U-M Sustainable Food Program, Planet Blue Student Leaders, and the Student Sustainability Coalition, Student Life facilitates opportunities for students to use our campus as a lab to develop and test projects at the intersection of sustainability and social justice.

 Staff